Skip to content

 Capture sanitized request headers.
 Sensitive headers are always stripped regardless of this setting.

-Always-redacted request headers:authorization, cookie, x-api-key, x-auth-token, x-csrf-token, proxy-authorization, x-forwarded-for
+Always-redacted request headers:authorization, cookie, set-cookie, x-api-key, x-auth-token, x-access-token, x-csrf-token, x-session-token, proxy-authorization, www-authenticate

 captureRequestBody